pwikapanel/illustrator-panel/documentation/startup process.md

 7. `jsxLoader.js` loads JSX files into CEP (no effect)
 8. `globalVariables.js` initializes program

-Following the loading of HTML, two management scripts are loaded.

-Both run on interrupts (the delay is set in `globalVariables.js`):
+Following the loading of HTML, the management script is loaded, run on interrupts (the delay is set in `globalVariables.js`):

-1. `panelManager.js` which manages panel display
-2. `projectManager.js` which keeps track of the Svija project
+- `projectManager.js` which keeps track of the Svija project

+`projectManager.js` must be first so the panel can display the correct content on startup (not show the closed buttons when it's a Svija page).

 Next, scripts are loaded for each element of the panel, beginning with buttons shown when the panel is "closed" (no Svija